 Smooth and creamy dairy free ice cream made from coconut milk, sugar, and just a touch of powdered gelatin.
 That’s the secret ingredient that makes it perfect—even though it’s no churn.

-[pinit][pinit] A proper gluten free summer means plenty of gluten free ice cream.
-I love to make my own ice cream at home, without the ice cream machine that I own but never really use.
-Now, I have no problem with dairy myself.
-But know some of you are dairy free, and I like to make you happy so you’ll like me.
-So I put my nose to the grindstone and finally, at great long last, I present: Gluten Free Dairy Free Ice Cream with no machine!
+I love to make homemade ice cream, and mostly without the ice cream machine that I own but never really use.
+But until this recipe, it was all dairy-full.
+Since I know some of you are dairy free, I put my nose to the grindstone and finally, at great long last, I present: Gluten Free Dairy Free Ice Cream with no machine!
 Plus—no mixing it every 30 minutes or something (how is that fun?).
 And it’s still smooth & creamy & scoop-able.
-BOOM!

 Even though you only see two ingredients shown here, it says “3 ingredients” right there in the photo.
 There are, indeed, 3 essential ingredients.
 There are 2 more optional ingredients in the recipe below, but they are truly optional.
 Oh, and yes, it does taste faintly of coconut.
 It’s made almost entirely of coconut milk, made this way and that way, silly!

 I tried this recipe 5 times and failed and failed and failed, sadly, every single time.
 And until you freeze the ice cream, you can’t really be sure that it’s a fail.
 That made this a rather time-consuming project of mine.
 Of course I could have just used the ice cream machine, but that is just.no.fun.
 Anyway, apparently the sixth time is the charm!
 As soon as I mixed up the final goods that you see here, even before it was frozen, I knew.
 Like you know success when you’ve already failed miserably 5 separate times over the course of 3 months.
 I knew.